Dynatrace/demo-opentelemetry-patterns/docs/scenario7.md

 ## Verify Debug Data in Collector Output

-View the collector terminal window and verify that the `timestamp` and `observed timestamp` fields are now correctly set to the current time and date:
+View the collector terminal window and verify two things:

+* `user.tier` piece has been rewritten to `userTier`
+* `support.tier` attribute has been added due to `userTier` being present in the log content

 ```
 ...
-Body: Str(My sixth dummy log line from userId=123 part of userTier=tier1)
+Body: Str(My seventh dummy log line from userId=4321 part of userTier=tier3)
 Attributes:
-     -> log.file.name: Str(file.log)
-     -> log.file.path: Str(/workspaces/demo-opentelemetry-cleanup/file.log)
+     ...
-     -> support.tier: Str(gold)
+     -> support.tier: Str(bronze)
 ...
 ```